-Candidates accepted to the Dental Assisting Program must:
+Candidates accepted to the Dental Hygiene Program must:

 - Attend a mandatory program orientation/registration meeting and 1st year class orientation scheduled during the summer prior to the beginning of the fall semester.
 Information regarding time and place are announced via e-mail. - Submit the medical forms and immunization records to CastleBranch by the specified deadline.
-CastleBranch is accredited by the National Association of Professional Background Screeners (NAPBS), a highly coveted accreditation by the "Gold Standard" Association for background screeners. - Submit a copy of CPR cards to CastleBranch by the first day of class or as instructed at orientation. - You will need a background check upon acceptance to the program, no exceptions. - Purchase uniforms as assigned by the program. - All students are expected to and must participate in the student club DASA and school related activities. - Enroll and pay for all classes and pay applicable school fees. - Candidates accepted to the Dental Assisting Program may lose their position in the class if they do not comply with these instructions in a timely fashion as designated by correspondence sent by the Program Director. - Applicants and alternates not admitted to the Dental Assisting Program must reapply the following year if they wish to be considered for the following year's class. - Pay any other fees required prior to admission. - All students are required to engage in clinical learning by participating as student partners in order to practice developing skills including practice and exposure of radiographs, dental materials procedures such as impressions, clinical skills, and any other curriculum requirements. - Students may need to disclose health information to ensure safe student partner treatment and learning.
-This includes but is not limited to antibiotic premedication, prescribed medications, psychological conditions, or any other problem that may hinder successful learning, skill development, and safe treatment of student partners and patients. - Students are responsible for recruiting and maintaining their own patients to meet clinical requirements, for example, patients for radiology.
+CastleBranch is accredited by the National Association of Professional Background Screeners (NAPBS), a highly coveted accreditation by the "Gold Standard" Association for background screeners. - Submit a copy of CPR cards to CastleBranch by the first day of class or as instructed at orientation. - You will need a background check upon acceptance to the program, no exceptions. - Purchase uniforms as assigned by the program. - Sign a promissory note at the DACC Cashiers office to purchase the instrument kit.
+The cost of the kit is approximately \$4,500 (+ or -) the first semester. - Students must also purchase loupes though program vendors the second semester.
+The cost is approximately \$1,500 (+ or -).
+The loupes are an out-of-pocket expense and no promissory note is permitted by the college. - Enroll in the American Dental Hygienists' Association Student Chapter (SADHA) and pay the annual fees.
+Provide a copy to the Program SADHA Advisor or Program Director. - All students are expected to and must participate in SADHA and school related activities. - Enroll and pay for all classes and pay applicable school fees. - Candidates accepted to the Dental Hygiene Program may lose their position in the class if they do not comply with these instructions in a timely fashion as designated by correspondence sent by the Program Director. - Applicants and alternates not admitted to the Dental Hygiene Program must reapply the following year if they wish to be considered for the following year's class. - Pay any other fees required prior to admission. - All students are required to engage in clinical learning by participating as student partners in order to practice developing skills to include practice and administration of local anesthetics, clinical skills, and any other curriculum requirement. - Students may need to disclose health information to ensure safe student partner treatment and learning.
+This includes but is not limited to antibiotic premedication, prescribed medications, psychological conditions or any other problem that may hinder successful learning, skill development, and safe treatment of student partners and patients. - Students are responsible for recruiting and maintaining their own patients to meet clinical requirements.

-DACC Dental Assisting Curriculum
+DACC Dental Hygiene Curriculum